mikheyev/cv-sasha/README.md

 ## Troubleshooting

 - If you don't see contenten in your PDF, you most likely messed up formatting on the yaml file -- it's a finicky format.
 Pandoc doesn't give you an error in this case.
 Double check syntax using an online [yaml validator](https://yamlvalidator.com/).
+If the intermediate `.tex` file has no content, that's most likely the reason.
+- If you don't see a paper in the bibliography, it's most likely because of the `keywords` field is missing from the

 ## Getting metadata from Google Scholar